act-rules/act-rules.github.io/_rules/aria-required-context-role-ff89c9.md

 ## Assumptions

-If the [explicit semantic role][] on the target element is incorrectly used, and any relationships between elements are already programmatically determinable, failing this rule may not result in accessibility issues for users of assistive technologies, and it should then not be considered a failure under [WCAG success criterion 1.3.1 Info and Relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).
+This rule assumes that the `role` attribute is used to give a [semantic role][] to the element according to ARIA specifications.
+If it is used for other purposes, and relationships between elements are already programmatically determinable by other means, it is possible to fail this rule but still satisfy [WCAG success criterion 1.3.1 Info and Relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).

 ## Accessibility Support